 “Sorry, which message?”

-“I sent you a HipChat message.
+“I sent you a Slack message.
 Actually I was asking if you read my email.
 I emailed you about a Jira ticket.
 I need you to update a Confluence page.
 Did you get it?”

 The tools!
 If it were possible to trip over the tools it was happening.
 All of these tools are great for various purposes.